Identify the exact number(s), if any, in each of the following pa... | Channels for Pearson+

 1

-Identify the context of each number in the pair: '6 nickels' refers to a count of coins, while '16 g of nickel' refers to a mass measurement.
+Identify the type of each number: 5 pizzas is a count of items, while 50.0 g of cheese is a measurement.

-Determine if each number is an exact number or a measured number: Exact numbers are counted values or defined quantities, while measured numbers are obtained through measurement and have some degree of uncertainty.
+Determine if the numbers are exact or measured: Exact numbers are those that are counted or defined, while measured numbers are obtained using a measuring tool and have some degree of uncertainty.

-Recognize that '6 nickels' is an exact number because it is a count of discrete items (nickels), which does not involve any measurement uncertainty.
+Recognize that 5 pizzas is an exact number because it is a count of whole items, and counting is precise.

-Understand that '16 g of nickel' is a measured number because it involves a measurement of mass, which inherently includes some uncertainty.
+Understand that 50.0 g of cheese is a measured number because it involves a measurement with a scale, which introduces uncertainty.

-Conclude that in this pair, '6 nickels' is the exact number, while '16 g of nickel' is a measured number.
+Conclude that in the pair, 5 pizzas is the exact number, while 50.0 g of cheese is a measured number.

 Was this helpful?